 ….when you want to wean your child away from her breastfeeding sleep associations, and therefore need to keep her awake throughout and after the feeding.

-We checked in with Miriam, our resident authority on sleep and breastfeeding support, and asked her to share her top tips for how to keep a baby awake during breastfeeding.
+We checked in with Miriam, a friend and lactation consultant, and asked her to share her top tips for how to keep a baby awake during breastfeeding.

 How To Keep Newborn Awake During Breastfeeding